Claud Jacob: Military career

-At the outbreak of the First World War in 1914, Jacob went with the Meerut division, part of the Indian corps, to the Western Front.
-He saw action at the closing stages of the Battle of La Bassée in October 1914.
-Promoted to temporary brigadier-general on 5 January 1915, he was appointed to command the Dehra Dun Brigade, and led the brigade at the Battle of Neuve Chapelle in March 1915 and the Battle of Aubers Ridge in May 1915.
-Promoted to temporary major-general on 7 September 1915, he became General Officer Commanding the Meerut division and led the division at the Battle of Loos in October 1915.
-With the Indian Corps was preparing to leave the Western front, he was appointed to take over the 21st Division of the "New Armies" on 18 November 1915.
-Promoted to the substantive rank of major-general on 1 January 1916 and despite being wounded in March 1916, he was promoted to temporary lieutenant-general on 28 May 1916 and appointed to command II Corps in the Fifth Army in September 1916.
+Shortly after the outbreak of the First World War in the summer of 1914, Jacob went with the Meerut Division, part of the Indian Corps, to the Western Front, where he saw action at the closing stages of the Battle of La Bassée in October.
+Promoted to temporary brigadier-general on 5 January 1915, he was appointed to command the Dehra Dun Brigade, and led the brigade at the Battle of Neuve Chapelle in March 1915 and then in Battle of Aubers Ridge in May.
+Promoted to temporary major-general on 7 September 1915, he became general officer commanding (GOC) of the Meerut Division and led the division at the Battle of Loos in October.
+While the Indian Corps was preparing to leave the Western front, he was appointed to take over as GOC of the 21st Division of the "New Armies" (see Kitchener's Army) on 18 November 1915.

+He was promoted to the substantive rank of major-general on 1 January 1916.
+He was wounded in action on 4 March 1916:

+After returning briefly to his division in April he was promoted to temporary lieutenant-general on 28 May 1916 and appointed to command II Corps in the Fifth Army in September 1916.
 During the Battle of the Somme, his corps undertook the British attack during the Battle of Thiepval Ridge in September 1916 and the subsequent assault on St Pierre Divion during the Battle of the Ancre in November 1916.
-He remained in command of II Corps, having been promoted to the substantive rank of lieutenant-general on 3 June 1917, for the Battle of Passchendaele in Autumn 1917.
+He remained in command of II Corps, having been promoted to the substantive rank of lieutenant-general on 3 June 1917, for the Battle of Passchendaele in the autumn of 1917 and for the rest of the war and into 1919.

-Jacob commanded a corps of the British Army of the Rhine during the occupation there.
-He became Chief of the General Staff in India in January 1920 and was then both promoted to full general and appointed Aide-de-Camp to King George V on 31 May 1920.
+With the war now over, Jacob commanded a corps of the British Army of the Rhine during the occupation of the Rhineland.
+He became Chief of the General Staff in India in January 1920 and was then both promoted to full general and appointed aide-de-camp to King George V on 31 May 1920.
 He returned home to England in 1924, and in November of that year was given the Northern Command in India.
-When Lord Rawlinson died in March 1925, he acted temporarily as Commander-in-Chief, India, until Sir William Birdwood took over that role in August 1925 and Jacob returned home again.
-He took up the appointment of Military Secretary to the India Office in April 1926 and, having been promoted field marshal on 30 November 1926, he remained at the India Office until he retired in May 1930.
+When General Lord Rawlinson died in March 1925, he acted temporarily as Commander-in-Chief, India, until General Sir William Birdwood took over that role in August 1925 and Jacob returned home again.
+He took up the appointment of Military Secretary to the India Office in April 1926 and, having been promoted field marshal on 30 November 1926, he remained at the India Office until he retired from the army in May 1930.